peterhinch/micropython-font-to-py/FONT_TO_PY.md

 [here](./writer/writer_demo.py).
 The detailed layout of the Python file may be seen [here](./writer/DRIVERS.md).

-### Python font files
+# 4. Python font files

+Users of the `Writer` or `CWriter` classes or of [nano-gui](https://github.com/peterhinch/micropython-nano-gui) do not need to study the file format.
+These details are provided for those wishing to access Python font files directly.

-These start with a comment which is the command line used to create the font.
+Files start with a comment which is the command line used to create the font.

 They include the following functions:
  1. `height()` Height of bitmaps in pixels (all are the same height).